Tutorial: Migrate SQL Server to an Azure SQL Managed Instance offline using DMS

 - Download a migration report.

-For offline migrations from SQL Server to SQL Database managed instance, Azure Database Migration Service can create the backup files for you.
+For offline migrations from SQL Server to SQL Managed Instance, Azure Database Migration Service can create the backup files for you.
 Alternately, you can provide the latest full database backup in the SMB network share that the service will use to migrate your databases.
 Do not append multiple backups into a single backup media; take each backup on a separate backup file.
 Note that you can use compressed backups as well, to reduce the likelihood of experiencing potential issues with migrating large backups.

 When you migrate databases to Azure by using Azure Database Migration Service, you can do an offline or an online migration.
 With an offline migration, application downtime starts when the migration starts.
 With an online migration, downtime is limited to the time to cut over at the end of migration.
 We suggest that you test an offline migration to determine whether the downtime is acceptable; if not, do an online migration.